supernord/2025-ABACBS-workshop/_episodes/24-pawsey_proteinfold.md

 - Default containers [hosted](https://quay.io/organization/nf-core) by the nf-core organisation support Nvidia hardware and will not run on the Setonix AMD gpus.
 - Pawsey provides a number of AMD-compatible [containers](https://quay.io/organization/pawsey) which can be used to run structure prediction models.
 - Pre-built images have been made provided for the workshop today at `/scratch/references/abacbs2025/containers`.
-- We can configure the workflow to use these images by defining their path in a custom Nextflow config.
+- We can configure the workflow to use these non-standard images by defining their path in a custom Nextflow config.

-Inspect the `abacbs_workshop.config` from the workshop repo to to see that workflow modules are configured to use non-standard images available on Setonix.
+Open the `abacbs_workshop.config` file to confirm that the workflow modules are configured to use non-standard images available on Setonix.

 ```
 withName: 'RUN_ALPHAFOLD2' {